 And that's not even to mention how it makes civility in disagreement far less likely since anyone who's voting for something you're voting against is directly contributing to the violation of your rights.

-- *It divides people who really have no reason to fight into arbitrary groups, creating needless conflict*.
 This one is really sad.
 You might be a Japanese soldier in World War 2 and have no problem with the people of America, but if "your country" decides to make war on theirs, you have to kill them.
 I have an idea for a short novel I want to make about two soldiers in opposing countries that go to war with each other.
 They talk, and realize they should be on the same side, and end up both murdered by their own governments for refusing to kill their friend.

 I got this last argument from Roderick Long's PDF: